The author of the Piano By Number series was asked recently about his teaching methods.

 “My philosophy is to provide an environment in which the student cannot fail.
-Too many teachers have a rigid program which the student, usually a child, must master or risk disapproval.
+Too many piano teachers have a rigid program which the student, usually a child, must master or risk disapproval.

 Students, especially children, are unique individuals and these personal differences may mean a radical range of motor skills and intellectual abilities.